 Shakyamuni Buddha articulated the nine levels of consciousness through his speech to his disciples.
 These levels of consciousness range from the basic five senses to the realization of the immortal, eternal atman or enlightenment.

-The information derived from the five senses is interpreted by the sixth consciousness.
+Our Sixth consciousness interprets the information, derived from the five senses.
 Here a painted canvas is formed regarding the information provided by the five senses.
 Memory, imagination and dreams take place at this level.
-It is also known as the mind-consciousness.
+It also has other name as the mind-consciousness.

 This level includes one’s sense of individuality or the ability to distinguish oneself from others.
 One’s unique personality shines in this level of consciousness.
 It is not dependent on the external world unlike the first six levels of consciousness.
-The seventh consciousness is also known as the manas-consciousness.
+The seventh consciousness also has its name as the manas-consciousness.

 The other name of the eighth consciousness is Alaya consciousness.
 It is the karmic storehouse of all our thoughts, words and deeds.
-The eighth consciousness gets manifested through our conduct in different situations we face in a day.
+Mnifestation of the eighth consciousness is through our conduct in different situations we face in a day.

-The ninth consciousness is considered to be the state of perfect enlightenment.
+The ninth consciousness is the state of perfect enlightenment.
 This level is the manifestation of the very Buddha or Buddha nature which is immune to karma, external circumstances and evil temptations.
 In this state of being one enjoys eternal freedom and bliss both within and without.

 Great sages and wise men of India who have established with their very lives the spiritual foundation on which this society thrives are the very manifestation of Atman kranti.
 Ramakrishnan, Shakyamuni Buddha, Ashoka, Paramahansa Yogananda to name a few have taught the very purpose, meaning and essence of life.
 It is the realization of the atman; eternal and universal.